CleanroomMC/cleanroom-website/docs/groovy-script/groovy/index.md

 # Groovy

-Groovy is the langauge GroovyScript uses.
+Groovy is the language GroovyScript uses.
-It is a powerful scripting language that is a superset of Java and fully interoperatable with it, which gives it significant power in the Java-focused ecosystem of Modded Minecraft.
+It is a powerful scripting language that is a superset of Java and fully interoperable with it, which gives it significant power in the Java-focused ecosystem of Modded Minecraft.

 In this tab you can find some information about the scripting language itself.
 For GroovyScript specific stuff refer to the GroovyScript tab.

-Groovy is the langauge GroovyScript uses.
-It is a powerful scripting language that is a superset of Java and fully interoperatable with it, which gives it significant power in the Java-focused ecosystem of Modded Minecraft.
+Groovy is the language GroovyScript uses.
+It is a powerful scripting language that is a superset of Java and fully interoperable with it, which gives it significant power in the Java-focused ecosystem of Modded Minecraft.

 It has a number of features that are just features from Java, along a large number of unique advantages.